bluekamandy/Creative-Coding-Course-with-Processing/4_Functions_and_Expanded_Cinema/4_PROJECT.md

 ## Student Examples

+**Note:** The examples I provide are meant to only give you an idea of what's expected. **Do not copy them.
+All of your ideas in this course must be original.** Create your own approach to all assignments.
+Copies will receive no credit.

 For finished Expanded Cinema examples, *see the Module 5 project page*.

 The following are student examples used with permission: